ColuLocalNetwork/CLN-solidity/docs/tutorial/2_MarketMaker.md

 ## The Math Behind

 The last thing I want to cover is the formula itself.
-If you want to have a deep understanding of the math I advise you to read whitepaper's whitepaper's [appendix](https://cln.network/pdf/cln_whitepaper.pdf).
+If you want to have a deep understanding of the math I advise you to read the whitepaper's [appendix](https://cln.network/pdf/cln_whitepaper.pdf).

 ### The Ellipse

 Theoretically, the Market Maker can work with any pair of currencies, but for our use case the first currency is always CLN and the second one is the Community Currency.
 As I explained before, there are multiple Community Currencies with a dedicated Market Maker for each one.
 But each CC uses CLN as backup currency, so through CLN you can exchange CC1 for CC2 in two hops.

 There is four variables that affect the exchange rate:
 - S1 - total supply of the first currency, the CLN.
-Namely, the number of CLN tokens issued.
-So fo us it's a constant.
+Namely, the number of CLN tokens issued, we can consider it as a constant.
 - S2 - total supply of the second currency, the CC.
 It's defined when the currency is created, and is also a constant.
 - R1 - the reservoir of the first currency held by the Market Maker.
 Initially it's zero cause no CLN is inserted.
 - R2 - the reservoir of the second currency held by the Market Maker.
 Initially all the CC's total supply is in the reservoir, so R2 = S2.